Mend

 What you pay

-I bill my mending services on a sliding scale ($14.25 suggested minimum* - $29).
+I currently bill my mending services at $16 per hour.
 See below for details and special cases.

-Shipping is FREE to you!
+Clients who live farther away or for whom drop off doesn't work may mail their items to me for FREE.
 After you fill out my mending request form, I’ll follow up with shipping instructions.
 I'll email you a pre-paid shipping label (or a code you can use to print out a label at the post office).
 Or you can just box up your item, go to the post office, send me a receipt, and I'll credit what you paid to your bill.

 How long you wait